 I used to play role-playing games a lot when I was younger, but once you start an RPG, it takes a lot of time.
 So I like things like action games you can just pick up and play.
 Recently, I’ve been playing Super Donkey Kong with my kids; when Katsura-kun came over to my house, I mentioned to him, “Dammit, I can’t make it to the end,”, so he said, “Then I’ll get all the way to the end for you!”
 He’s a real gamer. (bursts into laughter)

 I’ve been with Katsura-kun since back when he was in a school uniform.
 So yes, we are pretty close.

 Is there anything you’d like to do with the medium of animation, rather than comics?

-With animation, you can do anything to an extent, so I’d like to come up with an original story for animation, and have it made into an anime.
+With animation, you can do anything to an extent, so I’d like to come up with an original story for animation, and have it animated.
 That thought is with me almost all the time.

 I’ve heard that you like toys.